keirthana/anbox-cloud-docs/howto/anbox/harden.md

 - You can [adjust how strict the API rate limiting](https://charmhub.io/anbox-stream-gateway/configurations#max_http_requests_per_second) must be configured for the gateway API endpoint.
 - Rotate authentication tokens used for the gateway API on a regular basis.
+- When you share a session with others, do not create ephemeral shares.
+Instead, create a share with a limited validity and then extend the expiration period, if required.

 ### 5- TURN/STUN